ArunGovindM10925/amfoss-tasks/README.md

 task-4
 Was very interesting.
 I used IntelliJ to debug the program.
 I solved the syntax errors first.
 It was very easy since the errors were clearly shown in red colour :).
 Then I ran the program.
-Found lots of logical errors.
-Since I dont know how the program works (and don't know Java), I tried finding the text displayed on the program and made changes accordingly.
+Found lots of errors.
+Since I don't know how the program works (and don't know Java), I tried finding the text displayed as output and made changes accordingly.

 task-5
 Did not attempt because I could not find any proper tutorials to learn Rust.